Extreme Rules (2018): Preliminary matches

 The actual pay-per-view opened with Matt Hardy and Bray Wyatt defending the Raw Tag Team Championship against The B-Team (Bo Dallas and Curtis Axel).
 In the climax, Dallas performed an elevated whiplash on Hardy to win the titles.

 Next, Finn Bálor faced "Constable" Baron Corbin.
 In the end, Balor pinned Corbin with a small package to win the match.

 After that, Carmella defended the SmackDown Women's Championship against Asuka, with James Ellsworth suspended above the ring in a shark cage.
 As Ellsworth unlocked the cage door by picking the lock, Ellsworth's foot was caught in the cage.
 Asuka then attacked Ellsworth.
 Production staff attempted to liberate Ellsworth from the cage only for Asuka to attack them, and continue to attack Ellsworth.
 Whilst the referee was distracted by Ellsworth, Carmella shoved Asuka into the cage and pinned her to retain the title.
 After the match, Asuka applied the "Asuka Lock" on Ellsworth.

-Later, Jeff Hardy defended the United States Championship against Shinsuke Nakamura.
+Later, Jeff Hardy defended SmackDown's United States Championship against Shinsuke Nakamura.
 Before the match, Nakamura attacked Hardy with a low blow.
 Once Hardy was ruled able to compete, Nakamura performed a "Kinshasa" on Hardy to win the title in six seconds.
 After the match, Randy Orton appeared, making his return, and stared down with Nakamura, who was standing on top of the announce table.
 Orton attacked Hardy with a low blow before leaving, thus turning heel for the first time since November 2016.

 In the fifth match, Braun Strowman faced Kevin Owens in a steel cage match.
 Owens used handcuffs to bound Strowman to the ring rope and attacked Strowman.
 As Owens attempted to escape, Strowman broke the handcuffs and performed a chokeslam on Owens off the top of the cage through an announce table.
 As Owens touched the floor first, he was ruled the winner.
 After the match, medical personnel carted Owens out on a stretcher.

 Next, The Bludgeon Brothers (Harper and Rowan) defended the SmackDown Tag Team Championship against Team Hell No (Daniel Bryan and Kane).
 Due to an attack by Harper and Rowan earlier in the event that injured Kane's ankle, Bryan initially competed alone.
 Midway through the match, Kane appeared to participate and performed chokeslams on Harper and Rowan.
 In the end, Rowan and Harper performed a powerbomb/diving clothesline combination on Bryan to retain the titles.